-- Communities that are ready and able to build resilience have key anchors like a strong central organization (the city) that can lead collaboration among institutions and organizations.
+resilience have key anchors like a strong central organization (the city) that can lead collaboration among institutions and organizations.
 Hildale City leadership seems to have the vision to accomplish this.

-- In a recent survey, community residents voiced support for a neighborhood watch program.

-- Trauma manifests at the community level.

-Policy makers, public health officials, and

-social services providers report that trauma

-undermines efforts to promote health, safety

-and wellbeing.

-- Residents expressed a sense that Hildale's large, inexpensive, and private homes have attracted a higher-than-normal amount of illegal drug operations.

-- The need to invest in animal control seems to be a consistent concern within the community.
+In a recent survey, community residents voiced support for a neighborhood watch program.
+Th rauma manifests at the community level. olicy makers, public health officials, and ocial services providers report that trauma ndermines efforts to promote health, safety nd wellbeing. esidents expressed a sense that Hildale's rge, inexpensive, and private homes have ttracted a higher-than-normal amount of egal drug operations. he need to invest in animal control seems to e a consistent concern within the community.